 Nutro Max Grain Free Dog Food Review

-Judging by its ingredients alone, Nutro Max Grain Free dog food looks like an above-average dry product.
+Based on its ingredients alone, Nutro Max Grain Free looks like an above-average kibble.

 As a group, the brand features an average protein content of 28% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 49% for the overall product line.